 Register to get access to free programming courses with interactive exercises

-2D transformations.
-Rotation CSS: Transform (Transform objects)
+2D transformations and rotation CSS: Transform (Transform objects)

-Object rotation is achieved using the transform property's rotate() function.
-Unlike the move function, rotation cannot be done using pixels, percentages, or other familiar units of measurement.
-Special angle units are used to rotate objects, including:
+Unlike the move function, we can do rotation using pixels, percentages, or other familiar units of measurement.
+We use special angle units to rotate objects, including:

 • grad (gradians).
 The key feature of this unit is that the number of grads per quadrant is 100.
-So a full circle is 400 gradians.
+So a full circle is 400 gradians

 Don't be intimidated by these units if you aren't familiar with them.
-You don't need to use all of them for most actions, and each unit has its own advantages that will help you use rotate() more expressively.
-For convenience, in this course we'll only use degrees.
+You don't need to use all of them for most actions.

 As with translation, rotate() is not the only function for rotating an element.
 There are several others: